 The Department for Work and Pension’s terminal illness definition (12-month life expectancy) will continue to apply for Scottish individuals accessing any reserved benefits (administered by the Department for Work and Pensions) where the individual is terminally ill and eligibility is related to them being diagnosed as such.
 The Chief Medical Officer’s (Scotland) guidance does not apply to these benefits:

-Social Security Scotland provide a helpline whereby a clinician completing a BASRiS form can seek assistance regarding how they can access the guidance, what the process of decision making is and how the guidance can best be navigated by that clinician.
+Social Security Scotland provide a helpline whereby a clinician completing a BASRiS form can seek assistance regarding how they can access the Chief Medical Officer's guidance, what the process of decision making is and how the guidance can best be navigated by that clinician.
 Where appropriate this will include speaking with one of Social Security Scotland’s clinical practitioners (see helpline link below).
 Social Security Scotland can’t comment on individual cases as this might prejudice subsequent decision making.

 In deciding whether an individual meets the criteria for BASRiS, discussions with all health and social care practitioners and the individual’s carers involved with the individual is encouraged.
 Social Security Scotland would recommend seeking advice from the wider clinical team who support the patient, particularly in complex and challenging cases.